 Feinberg expects to have the final compensation fund tally in less than two weeks.

-The attorneys at Gordon & Doner have been monitoring the GM ignition switch debacle since the news first broke in Feb.
+The West Palm Beach injury attorneys at Gordon & Partners have been monitoring the GM ignition switch debacle since the news first broke in Feb.
 2014.
-Visit our investigation timeline to read more about the company's failures to resolve the ignition switch issue.
+Visit our investigation timeline to read more about the company’s failures to resolve the ignition switch issue.